将 Snowflake 暂存区卷与服务搭配使用¶

 source: "@model_stage"

 The volumeMounts field specifies where inside the container to mount the stage volume.
-This specification remains same for both the stage volume implementations.
+This specification remains the same for both the stage volume implementations.

 Guidelines when using stage volumes¶